TK757567/TK757567/README.md

 - 👋 Hi, I’m Mohannad handoumeh
-- 👀 I’m interested in CyberSecurity
+- 👀 I’m interested in CyberSecurity in general and working as an Offensive Security Consultant
-- 🌱 I’m currently learning reverse engineering and binary exploitation
+- 🌱 Cybersecurity is a universe; every galaxy has its own set of threats, vulnerabilities, and defenses, shaping its unique digital landscape.
 - 📫 How to reach me `mohannad.handoumeh@gmail.com`

 <!---